pingcap/docs-dm/en/task-configuration-file.md

 ## Task configuration file template (basic)

-The following is a task configuration file template which allows you to perform basic data replication tasks.
+The following is a task configuration file template which allows you to perform basic data migration tasks.

 ```yaml
 ---